Fostering a passion for lovely Lynne Frederick…

 Her modelling career is illustrated with some captivating pictures.
 Lynne’s on screen career is spoken about at length, showing this wonderful talented actress in both child friendly and more adult roles.
 It tells of how her delicate girl next door features meant she was often cast even as an adult in roles for a much younger character.

-With Lynne’s passion for this her second project shown, with her animatedly taking us on a filmed behind the scenes tour off-screen.
-Lynne narrating this featurette which easily captures her young enthusiasm in her chosen career, as we see her introducing her co-stars and telling us more about the film.
+Lynne’s passion for this second project shown, with her animatedly taking us on a filmed behind the scenes tour off-screen.
+Lynne narrates this featurette which easily captures her young enthusiasm in her chosen career, as we see her introducing her co-stars and telling us more about the film.

-It showing both Sellers and Lynne in a more rounded way with facts, rather than judging one against the other.
-This documentary shows deleted clips from The Life and Death of Peter Sellers (2004) and also supported by interviews and quotes from her stepchildren.
+It shows both Sellers and Lynne in a more rounded way with facts, rather than judging one against the other.
+This documentary shows deleted clips from The Life and Death of Peter Sellers (2004) and is also supported by interviews and quotes from her stepchildren.

 However, like this historical character, this documentary shows there was so much more to Lynne Frederick.
 Hitchman’s strong writing and visual story reinforce Lynne as a woman, a mother and an acting talent that we (and Lynne’s daughter) lost far too early.
 This is always seen and felt in this passionate documentary with film clips, interviews and true stories.

 A disclaimer and personal thank you to Foster Hitchman for asking me to write this post.
 Financial compensation was not received for this post.
-All opinions expressed here are my own.
-I would also like to add that Foster kindly personally agreed to me using this trailer for this documentary and use these his captioned pictures of his work.
-Tune in soon for an interview with Foster Hitchman soon, about this documentary and his role as a filmmaker.
-If you are involved in the entertainment industry and would like to be featured or promoted here, please drop a line to me via my Contact Me Page.
+All opinions expressed are my own.
+I would also like to add that Foster kindly personally agreed to me to use this trailer for this documentary.
+If you are involved in the entertainment industry and would like to be featured here, please drop a line to me via my Contact Me Page.